Safety & Emergency Preparedness

 2. SHORELINE SCHOOLS OPEN - 2 HOURS LATE - BUSES OPERATING ON REGULAR or SNOW ROUTES b.
 K-12 and Head Start classes will begin 2 HOURS LATE.

 c.
 AM and PM Head Start transportation canceled, AM Early Childhood transportation canceled, STEP transportation canceled and out-of-district transportation will be CANCELED. e.
 When schools open 2 hours late, the Edwin Pratt Early Learning Center will open 2 hours late at 9:00 instead of 7:00 and Children’s Center and Extended Day sites will open 2 hours late, at 8:30 a.m. instead of 6:30 a.m.
-Preschool classrooms scheduled to begin at 8:15 will begin at 8:30.
-Classrooms beginning at 8:30 am, 9 am, 12:15 pm, or 1 pm will start at normal times.f.
+Preschool classrooms scheduled to begin at 8:45, 9:00 am, or 1:00 pm will start at normal times.f.
 Breakfast is not available at elementary schools.
 Breakfast service for secondary schools may be altered, please see the Food and Nutrition Services webpage for more information.

 Snow routes have been designed to avoid areas where hazardous road conditions exist.
 Click here to find the snow routes for your specific school.
 When snow routes are in effect, they will be used on both the morning and afternoon routes even if roads have cleared.
 There may be occasions when schools start at the regular times but “snow routes” will be utilized.